Foreplay at the King’s Head Theatre

 There are some stellar lines – a young woman’s distinction between the erotic and the depraved: “Kinky is using a feather, perverse is using the whole chicken” – but on the whole this is a slippery, overly fragmented production, which twitches just a little too often for comfort.

-Foreplay is on at the King’s Head Theatre until 31st May 2014, for further information or to book visit here.
+Foreplay is at the King’s Head Theatre until 31st May 2014.
+For further information or to book visit the theatre’s website here.